 Three of My Most Favorite Leash Training Methods

 Just like what I said previously, each leash training method works differently for a different dog.
-To find out which methods that will work, you need to try them yourself.
+To find out which methods will work, you need to try them yourself.
 I won’t discuss all leash training methods out there, but I will share with you some that work for me.

 METHOD NO.1 – LURE AND REWARD